atet/git/README.md

 ### 1.1.
 Git GUI

 * We will use Git GUI to interface with GitHub's Website
-* Download the "64-bit Git for Windows Portable" version here: [https://github.com/git-for-windows/git/releases/download/v2.23.0.windows.1/PortableGit-2.23.0-64-bit.7z.exe](https://github.com/git-for-windows/git/releases/download/v2.23.0.windows.1/PortableGit-2.23.0-64-bit.7z.exe)
+* Download the "64-bit Git for Windows Portable" version here (tutorial is using v2.23.0, 64 bit): [https://git-scm.com/downloads/](https://git-scm.com/downloads/)
-   * Note: This link may break as new versions are released, if so go to: [https://git-scm.com/download/](https://git-scm.com/download/)

 [![.img/step01a.png](.img/step01a.png)](#nolink)